UbiquityRobotics/learn/support/firmware_upgrade.md

     sudo shutdown -r now

 #### A soft disable of motor_node control of the MCB Is Now Possible
-As of about April users who have very current ubiquity_motor repository code are able to do a softer stop of the motor node and then later re-enable the motor node.
+As of about April 2021 users who have very current ubiquity_motor repository code are able to do a softer stop of the motor node and then later re-enable the motor node.
 We suggest use of the prior method but show this to be complete.

     rostopic pub /system_control std_msgs/String "motor_control disable"

-When using this method you may after the firmware upgrade either reboot or used
+After the firmware upgrade you may still just reboot OR use this command

     rostopic pub /system_control std_msgs/String "motor_control enable"